-The competitive position of the Developer in the sale of developed lots and of prospective homebuilders within the District in the construction of single-family residential houses is affected by most of the factors discussed in this section.
+The competitive position of the Developer in the sale of developed lots and of prospective homebuilders in the construction of single-family residential houses within the District is affected by most of the factors discussed in this section.
 Such a competitive position is directly related to the growth and maintenance of taxable values in the District and tax revenues to be received by the District.
 The District can give no assurance that building and marketing programs in the District by the Developer will be implemented or, if implemented, will be successful.

 Dependence Upon Developer and Homebuilders: The Developer is the principal taxpayer in the District.
 The growth of the tax base is dependent upon additional construction of homes within the District.
 The Developer is under no obligation to continue to market for improvement of developed tracts of land.
 Thus, the furnishing of information related to the proposed development by the Developer should not be interpreted as such a commitment by the Developer.
-The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developer, the homebuilders within the District or other entities to whom such parties may sell all or a portion of their holdings within the District to implement any plan of development.
-Furthermore, there is no restriction on the Developer's right to sell its land.
-The District can make no prediction as to the effects that current or future economic or governmental circumstances may have on any plans of the Developer.
+The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developer, the homebuilders within the District or other entities to whom such parties may sell all or a portion of their holdings within the District can make no prediction as to the effects that current or future economic or governmental circumstances may have on any plans of the Developer.
 Failure to construct taxable improvements on developed lots and tracts or failure of the Developer to develop its land would restrict the rate of growth of taxable value in the District.
 See "THE DISTRICT - Current Status of Development," and "THE DEVELOPER."